 Migraine and headache can occur for a variety of different reasons.
 At Smart Choice Medical Clinic, it is our job to discover what those causes are and provide effective treatment to help you find long-lasting relief from migraines and headaches in Tyler, TX.
+We are conveniently located at 3347 Old Jacksonville Rd Tyler, TX 75701.
 For more information, please call us or request an appointment online.

 Table of Contents:

 When should I go see a doctor for a headache?

 What kind of tests are done for headaches?